6. ch-image

 FROM

-which is retrieved from cache on hit.--password-many
+which is retrieved from cache on hit.-s

 ,--storage DIR